squidfunk/terraform-aws-cognito-auth/README.md

-After successful authentication, the default UI will redirect to the URL specified in `app_origin` appending the path part specified in the `redirect` parameter appending the identity token in an URI fragment:
+After successful authentication, the default UI will redirect to the URL specified in `app_origin` appending the path part specified in the `redirect` parameter and the identity token in an URI fragment:

 ```
 https://admin.example.com/dashboard#token=<token>